Header Ads Widget

 Dirt jumping and slopestyle require hardtail bikes while long distance adventure riders prefer their simpler geometry, making attaching bike-packing bags simpler.

 Hardtail bikes may be better choices for some riders due to being cheaper and easier to live with than full suspension bikes, especially since full suspension bikes tend to be more costly to repair and require regular rear shock servicing or other forms of maintenance to keep functioning smoothly.
-Furthermore, their added weight may prove problematic when trying to quickly ascend hills; thus it is wise to purchase their bike from a specialist store that offers expert advice and servicing services.

 Are Full Suspension Mountain Bikes Good on Road